 A Certified Academic Language Therapist is not a tutor.
 Tutors are not required to complete advanced language therapy coursework through a professional program at an accredited institution or university.
 CALTs are required to complete professional development contact hours (continuing education credits) to maintain certification.

 Southern Methodist University’s Learning Therapy Program, where Tara received her training, is accredited by IMSLEC.
 IMSLEC accredited training centers meet the International Dyslexia Association’s (IDA) standards for teachers of reading.

-Tara also received advanced training in the treatment of Dyslexia at Texas Scottish Rite Hospital for Children in Dallas.
+Tara also received advanced training in the treatment of Dyslexia at Scottish Rite for Children in Dallas.
 She participated in the Take Flight Therapist Retraining Course only available to Certified Academic Language Therapists.
 Take Flight: A Comprehensive Intervention for Students with Dyslexia is a Tier III intervention for use with students who are diagnosed with dyslexia.